Welcome to RetailROI March Gladness

 If you play a bracket, no. Technically this would be entertainment.
-The point here is to have fun and build a school.
+The point here is to have fun and help kids.
 If you need to be ultracompetitive and win at all costs, skip it and play elsewhere.
-Our goal here is to build a school through simple $20 from each person.
+Our goal here is to give orphans home through simply $20 from each person.
 Together we can make a HUGE Difference.

 Thank you to all of the sponsors of RetailROI.
 Each of these companies either sponsored RetailROI this year or donated a prize for March Gladness.
 Thanks to all of you.